google/WebFundamentals/src/site/the-essentials/introduction-to-media/images/index.markdown

 Data URIs are [well supported](http://caniuse.com/datauri) on mobile and desktop browsers.

-Using Data URIs for images make sense in some scenarios – for example, on a site homepage with no other dependencies, where it's more important to reduce the number of requests than the total download size. [google.com](http://google.com) makes extensive use of them: take a look at the Network panel in your browser
+Using Data URIs for images make sense in some scenarios &ndash; for example, on a site homepage with no other dependencies, where it's more important to reduce the number of requests than the total download size. [google.com](http://google.com) makes extensive use of them: take a look at the Network panel in your browser